Benedictine is country's fastest-growing university

 Benedictine continues to be recognized as one of America’s best universities and has earned the following rankings:

-- In 2013, The Chronicle of Higher Education ranked Benedictine University as the No. 1 fastest-growing campus in the country among private nonprofit research universities between 2001-2011.
+- In 2014, The Chronicle of Higher Education ranked Benedictine University as the No. 1 fastest-growing campus in the country among private nonprofit doctoral institutions between 2002-2012.

 - Forbes magazine named Benedictine among “America’s Top Colleges” for the fourth consecutive year in 2014.

-- Benedictine’s Master of Business Administration (M.B.A.) program is listed by Crain’s Chicago Business as the fifth largest in the Chicago area in 2013.
+- Benedictine’s Master of Business Administration (M.B.A.) program is listed by Crain’s Chicago Business as the sixth largest in the Chicago area in 2014.

-- TheBestColleges.org ranked Benedictine third among the top online Catholic Colleges and Universities, the online Master of Science in Nursing (M.S.N.) program fourth in the nation and the online Master of Public Health (M.P.H.) program fifth in the nation for 2013.
+- TheBestColleges.org ranked Benedictine No.1 in the nation for online master's degrees in health administration and health care management; third among the top online Catholic Colleges and Universities, online Master of Science in Nursing (M.S.N.) program and online colleges for accounting degrees; and fifth in the nation for online Master of Public Health (M.P.H.) programs for 2014.

 - TheBestSchools.org ranked Benedictine among the top 10 online Christian colleges in the United States for 2013.
 Benedictine’s online Associate of Arts in Business Administration program ranked No. 1 in the nation and online M.B.A.
 Entrepreneurship program ranked among the top 10 in the nation for 2013.